ibenian/LearningGuice/README.md

 * **Step27 - Declarative Set Multibinding** \
 Using `@ProvidesIntoSet` on providers to inject multiple instances into a set.
 This is similar to Step26 which does the same thing using `Multibinder`.

+* **Step28 - Factory Injection on a Provider** \
+Injecting a factory on a provider method to reuse the factory and do additional work.
+This method makes it possible to implement both a custom factory and a provider that calls the factory without needing parameters.